How to compare energy providers in Texas

 An easy way to understand energy choice is to take a look at your electricity bill.
 You’ll see that it is made up of two main parts: distribution or delivery charges, and supply charges.
 The distribution of your electricity through power lines is a service is provided by your local utility.
 However, the supply portion of your bill, usually shown as the price per kilowatt-hour is the part you have control over.

 There are several electricity companies that compete for your business by offering plans with unique features like low or fixed rates, rates based on the amount of energy you use, free perks like a Nest smart thermostat, and even energy from renewable sources.
+Enter your ZIP code above to see whether you can save.

-The history of Texas energy deregulation
+Texas energy deregulation

 Texans have had the opportunity to choose their energy supplier since 2002.
 And so far, almost 6 million have.
 However, there are some areas in Texas that are served by municipal electric companies or utility cooperatives, where you can’t switch suppliers.